 Launch Real Agile Teams

 The Real Agility™ Program Delivery Track is a systematic agile team coaching program for helping teams delivering work product (e.g. projects, products, operations) to achieve a high level of agility.
-The program consists of twelve steps and has some requirements to be effective:
+The program consists of twelve steps.

 - Leaders support the team by removing obstacles to agility that are raised by the team in a timely manner.